Adala-p-jnr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. script that creates an empty file
 5. script that executes permissions to the owner
 6. script that adds execute permissions to the owner and the group owner
+7. adds execution permission to the owner, the group owner and the other users